anowell/are-we-learning-yet/README.md

 ## Generating crate data

-`_data/crates.yaml` contains a manually curated list of crates, but a plugin will fetch additional data from crates.io and the GitHub API.
+`_data/crates.yaml` contains a manually curated list of crates, but the `crate_gen.rb` plugin will fetch additional data from crates.io and the GitHub API.
 All fetched and generated data is cached to speed up site generation and avoid hammerring APIs.

-To force regeneration of all data, simply blow away the `_tmp` directory.
+To force regeneration of all data, remove all cached data with `rake clean`.